Aliaksandra94/OnlineShop/README.md

 If it's not and account didn't send messages, please, following the bellow instructions:

-1. Log in to Gmail account (with login and password above.
+1. Log in to Gmail account (with login and password above).

 2. Then follow the link: https://www.google.com/settings/security/lesssecureapps